eventure/hide.client.linux/serviceScripts/api.md

 }
 ```
 Any attribute may be changed.
 Host attribute is mandatory and has to be set.
 Other attributes may be left at their default values.
-Once satisfied, send the configuration to the service:
+Once satisfied, send configuration to the service:
 ```
 curl -s -X POST --abstract-unix-socket hide.me http://localhost/configuration --data @configuration.json
 ```
-On a side-note, you do not need to send the whole configuration, only the changed attributes.
+You do not need to send the whole configuration, but only the changed attributes.
 For instance, for the purposes of connecting to hide.me
 it is enough to send the Host attribute, so the JSON might be as simple as:
 ```
 {